Welcome to the Finish Line, where we celebrate the arrival of the Rolex Sydney Hobart Yacht Race boats.

 The Taste of Tasmania

-Set against the backdrop of the historic waterfront precinct, The Taste of Tasmania is Australia’s oldest and largest food and wine festival – notching up 30 years this year.
+Set against the backdrop of the historic waterfront precinct, The Taste of Tasmania is Australia’s oldest and largest food and wine festival.
 Running from Friday 28 December 2018 - Thursday 3 January 2019, the festival program features over 30 diverse events such as cooking classes, workshops and tastings from world-famous chefs; as well as over 100 stallholders showcasing Tassie’s finest food, and drinks from Tasmanian vineyards and distillers.
 There’s live bands and performers of all kinds, as well as the traditional New Year’s Eve party, complete with glittering fireworks.
 Entry to The Taste of Tasmania is free, with the exception of some premium events (including New Year’s Eve) being ticketed.
 Those tickets will go on sale mid-October.

 Breakfast, lunch, dinner and all hours in between, Hobart’s growing reputation as a food and drink destination can be explored one meal at a time.
 Start the day the caffeinated way with quality coffee all over town – try local favourites Park Lane and Machine Laundry Cafe in Salamanca, Yellow Bernard, Small Fry or Pigeon Hole Bakers in the city or venture further afield to one of the suburban gems like Ginger Brown in South Hobart or Sweet Sassafras in North Hobart.